-Temporary employees who do not obtain seniority per Article 10(b) shall be placed on the seniority list when they have completed one hundred nine (109) days in the preceding twelve (12) months.
+Temporary employees shall be placed on the seniority list when they have completed one hundred nine (109) days in the preceding twelve (12) months.
 Prior to attaining seniority, the standard for discharge is lack of general suitability for continued employment.
 The date of commencing work for seniority purposes shall be twenty-one (21) weeks and four (4) calendar days prior to the day on which the employee became eligible for inclusion on the seniority list.

-(d) Seniority During Absence
+D) Seniority During Absence

 If an employee is absent from work because of sickness, accident, layoffs, or leave of absence approved by the Employer, seniority rights shall not be lost.
-It shall be the responsibility of the employee to keep the Employer informed of their current contact information.
+It shall be the responsibility of the employee to keep the Employer informed in writing of their current address.

-(e) Loss of Seniority
+E) Loss of Seniority